 Also Rankedsee more on Benjamin Franklin

 Henry Alfred Kissinger is an American diplomat and political scientist.
 He served as National Security Advisor and later concurrently as Secretary of State in the administrations of Presidents Richard Nixon and Gerald Ford.
 For his actions negotiating the never actualised ceasefire in Vietnam, Kissinger received the 1973 Nobel Peace Prize.
 Le Duc Tho, with whom Kissinger shared the prize, refused it, and two members of the Nobel judging committee resigned in protest.
-After his term, his opinion has still been sought by many subsequent U.S. presidents and other world leaders.
-A proponent of Realpolitik, Kissinger played a prominent role in United States foreign policy between 1969 and 1977. ...more on Wikipedia
+After his term, his opinion has still been sought by many subsequent U.S. presidents and other world leaders. ...more on Wikipedia

 Birthplace: Germany, Fürth

 Colin Luther Powell is an American statesman and a retired four-star general in the United States Army.
 He was the 65th United States Secretary of State, serving under U.S. President George W. Bush from 2001 to 2005, the first African American to serve in that position.
 During his military career, Powell also served as National Security Advisor, as Commander of the U.S. Army Forces Command and as Chairman of the Joint Chiefs of Staff. ...more on Wikipedia

 Birthplace: Harlem, New York City, New York, USA

 #62 on The Most Beloved US Veteranssee more on Colin Powell